tensorflow/compression/docs/api_docs/python/tfc/LocationScaleIndexedEntropyModel.md

 To use this entropy model as an information bottleneck during training, pass a tensor through this function.
-The tensor is rounded to integer values modulo a quantization offset, which depends on `indexes`.
-For instance, for Gaussian distributions, the returned values are rounded to the location of the mode of the distributions plus or minus an integer.
+The tensor is rounded to integer values modulo the location parameters of the prior distribution given in `loc`.

 The gradient of this rounding operation is overridden with the identity (straight-through gradient estimator).